0

 Additionally, beyond the lens’s limitations, one must also consider atmospheric effects.
 The air is constantly in motion, refracting light in all directions.
 This limitation is especially noticeable when photographing toward the horizon.

-About 3 days of shooting, but due to technical issues it took some time to get started and some of the images are captured with overlap to be on the safe side.
-The sky was captured at different location few weeks later.
+About 4 days of shooting.
+Due to technical issues it took some time to get started and some areas are captured twice to be on the safe side.

 You can pay for full resolution access and other perks which are being developed, by creditcard (Stripe) or VIPPS.